swilliams11/edgemicro-decorator/README-SHORT.md

   These steps are detailed [here](http://docs.apigee.com/microgateway/latest/setting-and-configuring-edge-microgateway#Part2).

-  The only difference is that your `Proxy Base Path` will be `/edgemicro_hello` and your `Existing API` will be http://localhost:8090.
+  The only difference is that your when you create your proxy in the Edge UI make sure to set the `Proxy Base Path` will be `/edgemicro_hello` and your `Existing API` (target server) will be http://localhost:8090.

 2. Install and start [PCF Dev](https://pivotal.io/platform/pcf-tutorials/getting-started-with-pivotal-cloud-foundry-dev/introduction).